Updated: Oct 26, 2022

 Adoption can be challenged.

-If you are a parent who does not want your child to be adopted by a stepparent, our prescreened California Attorneys will help you fight the petition to revoke parental rights by demonstrating that you should be the legal parent of your child.
+If you are a parent who does not want your child to be adopted by a stepparent, our prescreened Family Law Attorney in Los Angeles, CA will help you fight the petition to revoke parental rights by demonstrating that you should be the legal parent of your child.
 They have extensive experience challenging and ensuring that your parental rights are secured.

 After the Adoption Process.